-(a) Subsistence and Transport Advances
+(a) Subsistence and Travelling

-In order to comply with Treasury Regulation 17.1.2, subsistence and transport advances must be raised in the general ledger of the Department.
+In order to comply with Treasury Regulation 17.1.2, subsistence and travelling advances must be raised in the general ledger of the Department.

 Employees who have been granted approval by the Department to perform duties away from their headquarters may require advance funding to meet their daily expenditure.
-Provision has therefore been made for such employees to request an advance by completing a subsistence and transport advance form.
-The amount of the advance requested may not exceed the anticipated expenses during the period of absence and incidental expenses shall not be included.
+Provision has therefore been made for such employees to request an advance requested may exceed the anticipated expenses during the period of absence and incidental expenses shall not be included.
 The advance shall not exceed an amount equivalent to the estimated expenses for a period of 30 days, except in the case of an official visit abroad.
 Where the period abroad exceeds 30 days, an advance should be realistic and cover the estimated expenses for the period of absence.

-The processing of a subsistence and transport advance through the Walker System automatically posts a debit transaction onto the subsistence and transport control account.
-This account provides a holding facility until the advance has been settled through the claim procedure, at which time the actual expenditure must be posted to the relevant expenditure item in the particular vote.
+The processing of subsistence and travelling advance through the Walker/Bas system automatically posts a debit transaction onto the subsistence and travelling control account.
+This account provides a holing facility until the advance has been settled through the claim procedure, at which time the actual expenditure must be posted to the relevant expenditure item in the particular vote.

-The cost centre manager shall be responsible for recommending advances for subsistence and transport and the Chief Financial Officer for approving them.
+The Programme Manager shall be responsible for recommending advances for subsistence and travelling and the Chief Financial Officer for approving them.

-Subsistence and transport advances may only be utilised for the purposes indicated on the application form.
+Subsistence and Travelling advances may only be utilised for the purposes indicated on the application form.
 If not, the advance must be repaid to the Department with immediate effect.

-A subsistence and transport advance will only be approved and authorised once all outstanding subsistence and transport advances have been settled.
+A subsistence and travelling advance will only be approved and authorised once all outstanding subsistence and travelling advances have been settled.

-(b) Subsistence and Transport claims
+(b) Subsistence and Travelling Claims

-The Provincial Accountant General Circular requires that all subsistence and transport claims be processed through the PERSAL System to ensure compliance with Section 8(1) of the Income Tax Act no 58 of 1962.
-The processing of subsistence and transport claims through the PERSAL System provides for the recovery of subsistence and transport advances and ensures that recoveries of this nature are automatically offset against outstanding advances reflected on the subsistence and transport control account on the Walker System.
+The Provincial Accountant General Circular requires that all subsistence and travelling claims be processed through the PERSAL system to ensure compliance with Section 8(1) of the Income Tax Act no 58 of 1962.
+The processing of subsistence and travelling claims through the PERSAL system provides for the recovery of subsistence and travelling advances and ensures that recoveries of this nature are automatically offset against outstanding advances reflected on the subsistence and travelling control account on the Walker/Bas system.

-A claim in respect of subsistence and transport must be submitted immediately after an employee's return to his/her headquarters and monthly by someone absent on extended duty.
-In order for the employee concerned to be reimbursed, a transport and subsistence claim must be completed within 5 days from date of return to his/her headquarters.
-Where the claimant has drawn an advance, the advance must be offset against the claim.
+A claim in respect of subsistence and travelling must be submitted immediately after an employee's return to his/her headquarters and monthly by someone absent on extended duty.
+In order for the employee concerned to be reimbursed, a travelling and subsistence claim must be completed within 5 days from date of return to his/her headquarters.
+Where the claimant has drawn an advance must be offset against the claim.

-The cost centre manager shall, in terms of Section 45 of the Public Finance Management Act, ensure that an employee has taken the most cost effective option available for travel and accommodation.
+The Programme Manager shall, in terms of Section 45 of the Public Finance Management Act, ensure that an employee has taken the most cost effective option available for travel and accommodation.
 The Department therefore reserves the right to limit expenditure in this regard to the most cost effective option in terms of the relevant governing prescripts.
-It must furthermore be noted that the purpose of a subsistence and transport claim is not to supplement employee salaries or to compensate officers/employees for any inconvenience or disruption.
+It must furthermore be noted that the purpose of a subsistence and travel claim is not to supplement employee salaries or to compensate officer/employees for any inconvenience or disruption.